 Sudbury Model Schools vs. Montessori Schools

 Similarities: In both settings, children are allowed more freedom and are encouraged to make decisions about what interests them at the moment.
 Both school models understand the fact that children are naturally curious and do not need to be forced to learn.

 Differences: Children at Montessori schools are only offered specific options presented by the teacher.
 At Sudbury model schools, children are offered a full array of activities that life itself presents.
 Montessori educators believe that all children learn according to specific patterns and sequences.
 The Sudbury model makes no assumptions about how individual children will learn at any age.

 Sudbury Model Schools vs. Waldorf Schools

-Similarities: Both schools are not concerned solely with academic success, but in the happiness and full all-around potential of each individual.
+Similarities: Both schools are not concerned solely with academic success, but with the happiness and full all-around potential of each individual.
 Children are not forced to read early, as traditional schools do.
-Both school models believe that intensely involved play time is crucial to the development of children’s mental, physical, emotional, and spiritual selves.
+Both school models believe that intensely involved playtime is crucial to the development of children’s mental, physical, emotional, and spiritual selves.